 You can go from triggered to empowered and enjoy the money you have a whole lot more.

 Will doing all this get you more money?
 Maybe!
 Probably ;).

-These mini “choose these beliefs instead” beliefs are really helpful:
+These “choose these beliefs instead” money mindset shifts are really helpful:

 8. Money loves clarity.

 i.e. Be clear on what you want.
-The money will flow there.
+This gives the Universe direction and will flow the money there.

 9. The Universe abhors a vacuum.

 i.e. Declutter the S&*t out of your life: your emotions, your thoughts, your beliefs, your home, find the pennies in the couch, the unused gift certificates (and USE them)… And the universe will fill all of it up with what you’ve been asking for.

 Do this declutter for your physical life: clear up your wallet, your money management area and do this for your money mindset: your emotions around money, your beliefs, your experiences.

 i.e. Focusing on the money that comes in expands what comes in.
 Start writing down everything you receive.
 I bet you are already SO abundant, and you have no clue.
 Start writing it down, and you’ll be even more abundant.